TJKlein/Raspi_AirQualityMonitor/README.md

 DISPLAY=:0.0 /usr/bin/grafana-kiosk --playlists --URL http://<IP-Address>:3000/playlists/play/3  --ignore-certificate-errors --login-method local --kiosk-mode full --username <USER-NAME> --password <YOUR PASSWORD>  --lxde --autofit
 ```

 And this is it.
-I hope you enjoyed the tutorial!
+I hope you enjoyed the tutorial.